kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 If you are using a Linux machine (including VMs and WSL2) you first need to connect to the KU Leuven iRODS portal (https://{yourZone}.irods.icts.kuleuven.be) and follow relevant instructions there:

-- Copy the snippet on the section 'iCommands Client on Linux' of the KU Leuven iRODS portal,
+- Copy the snippet on the section 'iCommands Client on Linux' of the KU Leuven iRODS portal.

 - Open your terminal, paste and execute the copied snippet.

-This way you will have created a temporary password that will expire 7 days later; once this password is expired, you will need to repeat whole procedure to be able reconnect to iRODS.
+This way you will have created a temporary password that will expire 7 days later; once this password is expired, you will need to repeat the whole procedure to be able reconnect to iRODS.

 You can initiate an iRODS session in a secure way with the PRC by using the code snippet below in your Python script or interactive session.

 ```py
 import os